 are especially difficult because they combine both macro and micro

 elements of the passage.

-that signal inference.
+are words that signal inference.

 With which of the following would the author most likely agree?

 Based on the details in the passage, which position would the author find most

 What does the author imply about military history?

 are tricky!
 Because the GMAT is a computer adaptive test, lower scorers

 won’t be presented with many (or any) of these questions.
 Think

 about which answer is best supported by the facts of the passage